External documentation and training resources

 Low level network communication concepts

 Details on the challenges and tradeoffs made when designing a library such as OpenFabric Interfaces.
 This is a good all rounder document to anyone seeking to better understand how the lower level layer of an MPI implementation works.
+On the history of libfabric we have A Brief Introduction to OpenFabrics (libfabric) by Sean Hefty.

 The MPI standard